mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## Overview

+TypeScript is and maintained by Microsoft (<https://www.typescriptlang.org/>).
-TypeScript adds types and more to JavaScript.
+It adds types and more to JavaScript.
 Types can be added gradually.
 Specifying more types allows TypeScript to find more errors.